Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 - [ ] My credits with google cloud ran out so I dont have accses to their voice anymore.
 I want to find a new voice.
 - [ ] Fix some formatting, add animations etc.

+I worked on my presentation generator.
+I used Microsofts free voices that do not require an API key instead of using google's.
+I fixed some formatting issues.

 ### 24.10.2025